IceHe/lib/snips/books/design-patterns.md

 Intent

-- Convert the interface of a class into another interface clients expect.
+- **Convert the interface of a class into another interface clients expect**.
     - Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

 _Also Known As_